 Techniques and equipment to help you

-Your occupational therapist will work with you to find practical solutions that can help you maintain, regain, or improve your independence.
+Your occupational therapist will work with you to find practical solutions that can help you maintain, regain, or improve your independence and participation in daily activities.
 These solutions might involve changing your environment, or using different techniques and new equipment.

 Many different techniques and equipment can be used as part of occupational therapy.
 Your occupational therapist will recommend techniques and equipment and discuss options.